ObsidianWitch/eduostep/hw15-vm-beyondphys/answers.md

     3421796 2428028
     ```

     `swpd` stays the same, no memory was swapped while `vmstat` and `mem` were running. `mem 1024` allocates 1024 MiB of memory, so vmstat reports that `free` decreased by approximately `1024*1024 KiB`.
-When `mem` exits, \~1024 MiB are freed as expected (there are other processes running at the same time so it's not surprising that the amount freed is different).
+When `mem` exits, \~1024 MiB are freed as expected (there are other processes running at the same time so it's not surprising that the amount freed is slightly different).

 3. We’ll next look at the `swap` columns (`si` and `so`), which indicate how much swapping is taking place to and from the disk.
 Of course, to activate these, you’ll need to run `mem` with large amounts of memory.
 First, examine how much free memory is on your Linux system (for example, by typing `cat /proc/meminfo`; type `man proc` for details on the `/proc` file system and the types of information you can find there).
 One of the first entries in `/proc/meminfo` is the total amount of memory in your system.
 Let’s assume it’s something like 8 GB of memory; if so, start by running `mem 4000` (about 4 GB) and watching the swap in/out columns.
 Do they ever give non-zero values?
 Then, try with 5000, 6000, etc. What happens to these values as the program enters the second loop (and beyond), as compared to the first loop?
 How much data (total) are swapped in and out during the second, third, and subsequent loops? (do the numbers make sense?)